earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation03-function-environment-documentation.md

 }

 fahr_to_celsius(15)
-## Error in fahr_to_kelvin(fahr): could not find function "fahr_to_kelvin"
+## [1] -9.444444
 ```

-When we run the function above, it creates a new temporary environment where it runs
+When you run the function above, it creates a new temporary environment where it runs
 the steps required to complete the tasks specified in the function.
 However,
 the variables defined by each intermediate steps are not retained in your global
 environment.
 These variables only exist within the function environment.
 This